California and New York have the most cash balance plans overall, but that’s not where the fastest growth is occurring.

 The report notes that there are now approximately 11.8 million participants in cash balance plans nationwide.

-To learn more or get start with a Cash Balance Plans, click here.
+To learn more or get started with Cash Balance Plans.